highwaytobusiness/alin.mechenici.com/cheatsheet.markdown

 ---
 layout: page
-title: Cheatsheet
+title: Personal cheatsheet TL/DR
 permalink: /cheatsheet/
 ---

-# About this Cheatsheet
+About this Cheatsheet

-This is a combination of potential blog posts, stackoverflow answers and experience. ** Ctrl + F ** to find what you need.
+This one page cheatsheet is a more convenient way to store potential blog posts, interesting resources and technical experiences with the world.

-Idea for this page is taken from [smalldata.tech](https://smalldata.tech/cheatsheets) and some of the cheatsheets are based on: [Awesome Cheatsheet](https://github.com/detailyang/awesome-cheatsheet)
+Before starting this I used different other platforms like [de.icio.us](https://del.icio.us/alin.mechenici), [twitter](https://twitter.com/alinmechenici), etc.

+Use the table of contents and Ctrl + f to find more easily.

 ## Table of Contents